squach90/CuneNES/Graphics.md

 ##### VBlank

 If PPU scanline is egal to 241 we set the VBlank Flag and say the frame is ready to be draw, activate NMI if activate.
 [PPU.c L222-229](https://github.com/squach90/CuneNES/blob/main/src/ppu.c#L222-L229)

+During the VBlank the CPU: Load new tiles, Update sprite position, Change palette, Modify scrolling